 Bonus: these terms will also help you understand your health insurance company’s explanation of benefits (EOB).

 High Deductibles Make It Difficult to Have Affordable Health Insurance

 If you don’t have more than your deductible amount in the bank or some other type of savings, or you don’t have that much available credit on your credit cards, it’s understandable that you might put off medical care when you can.
-In fact, you’ve probably wondered: how will I pay my plan deductible when they charge so much money upfront
+In fact, you’ve probably wondered: how will I pay my plan deductible when they charge so much money upfront?

-In a Kaiser Family Foundation study
+In a Kaiser Family Foundation study it found that:

 - About one-fourth of U.S. adults (26%) say they or a household member have had problems paying medical bills in the past year.